Visits to Member States concerning Port Reception Facilities

 The purpose of this Directive is to reduce the discharges of ship-generated waste and cargo residues into the sea, especially illegal discharges, from ships using ports in the Community, by improving the availability and use of port reception facilities for ship-generated waste and cargo residues, thereby enhancing the protection of the marine environment.

-The objective of the visit was to view and document the system in place in the Member State used for implementing the requirements of the Directive.
+The objective of the visits was to view and document the system in place in the Member State used for implementing the requirements of the Directive.
 The examined in particular the following:

 - The way in which the Directive has been transposed and implemented in operational terms.